 To assist in performing risk evaluations using Raster, two free tools are available.
-See the inside of the front cover of this booklet for download locations.
+See https://risicotools.nl/ for download locations.

 The first tool is a standalone MacOS or Windows application that edits Raster project files stored on a local or network drive.
 The second tool is web based.
 It is to be installed on an intranet server and allows access to shared projects from any web browser on the local network.
 In both tools, a project contains the complete risk assessment for a single organisation.
 Typically, a project encompasses several telecommunication services.